annotation/text-fabric/tf/docs/about/searchusage.md

     customSets=dict(fclause=filteredClauses1)
 ```

-and so on until we have had QUANTIFIERn,
+and so on until we have had `QUANTIFIERn`,
 leading to a set `filteredClausesN` of clauses
 that pass all filters set by the quantifiers.